-The process of CCJ’s vary depending on whether you meet specific timescales.
+The process of CCJs varies depending on whether you meet specific timescales.

 There are several different ways that they can do this:

-- Attachment of Earnings Order – Attachment of Earnings Order asks for the amount you owed to be deducted by your employer directly from your wages.
+- Attachment of Earnings Order – The attachment of Earnings Order asks for the amount you owed to be deducted by your employer directly from your wages.

 How a CCJ affects your credit record

-CCJ’s can seriously affect your chances of getting a credit card, bank accounts or even a mortgage.
+CCJs can seriously affect your chances of getting a credit card, bank account, or even a mortgage.
 So, therefore you mustn’t ignore a County Court Judgement.

 In most cases, you can make an arrangement that will allow you to make payments that you can afford and avoid court action.

 Make sure you repay your loans on time and pay off your debts as early as you can; This will then show lenders that you are a sensible borrower.